IvyMunialo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 15 changes the owner to vincent and the group owner to staff for all the files and directories in the working directory script 16 changes the owner and the group owner of _hello to vincent and staff respectively script 17 changes the owner and the group owner of _hello to vincent and staff respectively
+script 15 changes the owner to vincent and the group owner to staff for all the files and directories in the working directory script 16 changes the owner and the group owner of _hello to vincent and staff respectively script 17 changes the owner and the group owner of _hello to vincent and staff respectively script 18 changes the owner of the file hello to betty only if it is owned by the user guillaume